FIT3170-Weather/forecast-api/README.md

 Request: GET localhost:8000/variables<br>

 ## Setup and Installation Instructions

-Provide step-by-step instructions on how to set up the development environment and install the necessary dependencies.
+1. Execute the following command in a new Terminal to download all required dependencies and packages:
+    `npm install -r requirements.txt --user`

+2.

 ### Example: